ROVI-org/battery-data-toolkit/docs/user-guide/dataset.rst

 Load data from another file format using battdat's `dataset readers <io.html>`_.
-If there is no available reader, build by passing a collection of tables and their schemas along with the metadata to the constructor.
+If there is no available reader, build by passing a collection of tables as :class:`~pandas.DataFrame` and their schemas along with the metadata to the constructor.
 Once assembled, all component tables will be saved and loaded together.

 .. code-block:: python